 The Solar project was made available through a $400,000 capital grant from the provincial government for the capital funding.
-The T’sou-ke nation was able to leverage this funding to raise an addition $860,000 worth of funding form 16 additional sources.
-(Ozog, Sarah 2012),(Moore,Andrew interview 2018)
+The T’sou-ke nation was able to leverage this funding to raise an addition $860,000 worth of funding from 16 additional sources.
+(Ozog 2012; Moore,Andrew interview [personal communication?]
+2018)

 The cost of the Conservation Program was $150,000; the cost of the Solar Hot Water Program was $300,000; and the cost of the Solar PV Demonstration Project was approximately $800,000.

-The initial capital funding came through ICE the Innovative Clean Energy fund of the provincial government.
+The initial capital funding came through ICE, the Innovative Clean Energy fund of the provincial government.
 This fund is from a levy on certain energy products.
 Since 2008 a total of $97 million has been committed to supporting clean energy projects, alternative energy, research and development and energy efficiencies around the province.
 (BC Energy plan, 2012)

-BC government established the Innovative Clean Energy (ICE) Fund in 2007; its purpose; "support the development of clean power and energy efficiency technologies in the electricity, alternative energy, transportation and oil and gas sectors.
-(BC Energy Plan website) To date a total of 1,250,000 has been allocated to project. ( Moore, interview 2018)
+BC government established the Innovative Clean Energy (ICE) Fund in 2007; its purpose was to "support the development of clean power and energy efficiency technologies in the electricity, alternative energy, transportation and oil and gas sectors.”
+(BC Energy Plan website) To date a total of 1,250,000 has been allocated to the T’Sou-ke project. ( Moore, interview 2018)